 If we look at the design, development, or management of digital products and applications all over the world, we can see a definite pattern.
 When men are in charge without the other gender’s insights, it often happens that the final digital product doesn’t fit women at all.

 Now let’s talk about differences in size for a second – hand size, of course.
 Women have smaller hands – yeah, we know, shocker.
 Can you imagine though, that the first wave of gameconsole controllers weren’t optimised for the delicate hands of gamer girls at all?
 That is 41% of the gaming market in the US today.
 No biggie, right?

 Oh, and another thing: a more hidden layer of biological differences.
 Did you know that there is a difference in the pupil of the eye between women and men?
-That's right, 90% of women’s pupils have a wider diameter than men's.
+That’s right, 90% of women’s pupils have a wider diameter than men’s.
 Where is this a problem?
-For example, standard VR headsets cause nausea and headache for women a lot more often than for men.
+For example, first-gen VR headsets caused nausea and headache for women a lot more often than for men.
 If only they had been designed differently, right?